Captain-Toad/appinstaller-assistant/README.md

 ## Installation
 To install AppInstaller Assistant:

 ### NEW!
-Quick, one-command installtion (untested, fall back to long installtion if curl fails):
+Quick, one-command installtion (not heavily tested, fall back to long installtion if it fails):

 ```bash
 curl -L https://tinyurl.com/AppInstallerCURL | bash; ./install.sh